 Much of what makes the game interesting arises from the actions of large groups of characters working together to accomplish some meaningful objective.
 Pathfinder Online focuses on the "MM" part of "MMO" - "massively multiplayer".

 Parties are ad hoc, simple groups of characters that are assembled to work together on a short-term basis.
 You might assemble a party to take on a moderately tough encounter against monsters in the wilderness, or to guard a caravan moving between points on the map, or to fight some bandits or outlaws.
 Parties in Pathfinder Online work like the party mechanics you've experienced in most MMOs.

 Some Companies become Chartered.
 A player-run Settlement can issue a Charter to a Company, and the Charter will provide some mutual benefits between the two organizations.
-We expect that most player-run Settlements will Charter the Companies that operate the Points of Interest in the lands adjacent to the Settlement's home territory.

 The centerpiece of the game design is the Settlement.
 Settlements are both a place - they are permanent collections of structures - and a social grouping of characters.
 Being a "member of a Settlement" means that you are a part of the Settlement's ownership and management.
-A character might be physically within the walls of a Settlement, and might even have storage there and be operating out of the Settlement, the character is not a "member of the Settlement" unless that character is actually a part of the social structure system.
+A character might be physically within the walls of a Settlement, and might even have storage there and be operating out of the Settlement, but the character is not a "member of the Settlement" unless that character is actually a part of the social structure system.

 A character is really a combination of the experiences of the character as reflected by trained skills and learned character abilities, and their Settlement.
 The structures in the character's Settlement reflect the abilities the character can use, and the skills they can train.
 If a character leaves a Settlement and joins another, they may find that some abilities they used to have access to are unavailable, and new abilities that they couldn't previously use become unlocked.